ajesamann/scrub/README.md

 ### Shapes

-Scrub offers currently squares and circles.
+Scrub currently only offers squares and circles.
 The pixel sizes are the same on all sides, and work in increments of 25 up to 500.

 For declaring a shape, just use the name of the shape, then the size.